Congratulations, You made it to the starting line on personal finance!

 - A general approach to investing is easy: “If it sounds too good to be true, it probably is.” (especially so for plans which claim to generate over 20-30% returns) Simply put, higher potential returns = higher risk, there is no free lunch in this world.

 - Remember, YOU ARE NOT a day-trader, basically someone who spend days in front of large screens monitoring the market and trades.
-There are many courses which aim to teach you how to trade FOREX or stocks and especially with multiple testimonials etc, they are really running a business which feeds on greed and instant satisfaction.
+There are many courses which aim to teach you how to trade FOREX or stocks and especially with multiple testimonials etc. These courses are really running a business which feeds on greed and instant satisfaction.

 - Never dabble in MLMs (Multi-level marketing) especially when they claim to be some sort of investment or running your own business unless you’re personally vested into this or are running this as your full-time job.